MinaAlmasi/assignment2-text-classification/README.md

 ```

 ### Remarks on the Results
 Interestingly, both classifiers are identical in performance.
-Their weighted F1 scores (```0.90```) are impressive and indicate there is a clear difference in the vocabulary used in ```FAKE``` versus ```REAL``` news.
+Both models have high weighted F1 scores (```0.90```).
+These scores indicate that there is a clear difference in the vocabulary used in ```FAKE``` versus ```REAL``` news.
 While it is not certain that this difference is noticable for humans, the machines are at least able to pick up on it with training.

 ## Author
 This repository was created by Mina Almasi:

 - github user: @MinaAlmasi
 - student no: 202005465, AUID: au675000
 - mail: mina.almasi@post.au.dk